backstreetbrogrammer/38_UpgradeToJava21/README.md

 [Windows IntelliJ](https://www.jetbrains.com/idea/download/download-thanks.html?platform=windows&code=IIC)

-Please note that latest IntelliJ IDEA **2023.2.2** version already supports JDK 21.
+Please note that the latest IntelliJ IDEA **2023.2.2** version already supports JDK 21.

-If IntelliJ was already installed before, we can just Update it to latest version from:
+If IntelliJ was already installed before, we can just Update it to the latest version from:

 ```
 Help -> Check for Updates...